hmjeon/PERDIX/README.md

 5. [DistMesh](http://persson.berkeley.edu/distmesh/) or [PyDistMesh 1.2](https://pypi.org/project/PyDistMesh/): DistMesh (MATLAB version) or PyDistMesh (Python version) is used to generate internal triangular meshes</br>

 - Compiling the PERDIX sources require [Intel Fortran](https://software.intel.com/en-us/fortran-compilers).
 Free Intel (R) Software Development Tools are available for qualified students, educators, academic researchers and open source contributors, see the [details](https://software.intel.com/en-us/qualify-for-free-software/).</br>
+- The Intel Fortran compiler supports all of the features of the Fortran 90, Fortran 95, Fortran 2003 standards and most of Fortran 2008.
+It also supports some draft Fortran 2018 features.
 - We provide [MakeFile](./make/makefiles/Makefile) which is a simple way to organize code compilation of PERDIX.</br></br>

 ## Features</br>